checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 ## Pricing

-A multistep check is billed based on the number of requests done per check run.
-Each request in a multistep check run is billed as a single regular API check run, as they are performing the same basic operation.
+A Multistep check is billed based on the number of requests done per check run.
+Each request in a Multistep check run is billed as a single regular API check run, as they are performing the same basic operation.

 As an example, let's say you have 4 API checks, where each check doing one of the `GET`, `POST`, `PUT` and `DELETE` operations towards the same endpoint.
-If you replace these 4 checks with a single multistep check that runs 4 requests towards the same endpoint, checking each method, and the check run frequency is the same as before, your cost stays the same
+If you replace these 4 checks with a single Multistep check that runs 4 requests towards the same endpoint, checking each method, and the check run frequency is the same as before, your cost stays the same

-A multistep check with 0 requests is billed as if it has 1 request.
+A Multistep check with 0 requests is billed as if it has 1 request.

 ## Resources